Code-Institute-Submissions/ADHD-Superheros/README.md

 - From the sidebar of the Google Cloud Platform, select 'API & Services' and then 'Library'.
 - Search for ['Google Sheets API'](https://console.cloud.google.com/apis/library/sheets.googleapis.com).
 - Click the 'ENABLE' button.
 It may take a minute to enable the API.
-- Once enabled, you'll be brought to this API's Overview page.
+- Once enabled, you should now see  to this API's Overview page.

 Step 6: Add Credentials File to Gitpod.